Why does a person sweat when falling asleep? Night sweats in men: causes and treatment

 • diseases of the endocrine system;

-Sweating in HIV is also quite common.
-Sticky sweat can disturb immediately after infection and throughout life.
-This is due to a decrease in immunity, as a result of which the lymph nodes increase and diseases that provoke hyperhidrosis develop.
+Sweating with HIV is also quite common.
+Sticky sweat can be a concern immediately after infection and throughout life.
+This occurs due to a decrease in immunity, as a result of which the lymph nodes become enlarged and diseases that provoke hyperhidrosis develop.

 Attention!
-Some medications a person takes can affect the sweat glands.
-If night sweats coincide with the onset of medication, you should inform your doctor.
+The functioning of the sweat glands can be affected by certain medications that a person takes.
+If night sweats coincide with the onset of taking medications, you should inform your doctor.

 Treatment

-There are many treatments to reduce sweating.
-Depending on what caused this condition, the doctor selects the appropriate symptomatic therapy.
-If it is caused by any disease, special attention should be paid to it.
+There are many treatment methods to reduce sweating.
+Depending on what caused this condition, the doctor selects appropriate symptomatic therapy.
+If it is caused by any disease, you should pay special attention to it.

-So that a young man does not get into unpleasant situations, he needs to use pharmacy antiperspirants, which are designed to get rid of profuse sweat.
+To prevent a young man from getting into unpleasant situations, he needs to use pharmacy antiperspirants, which are designed to get rid of profuse sweat.

 Attention!
-In emergency situations, you can use special cosmetic pads for the armpits, which leave clothes dry, absorbing all excess fluid.
+In emergency situations, you can use special cosmetic pads for the armpits, which keep clothes dry, absorbing all excess liquid.
 There are liners with an additional deodorizing effect.

-For the treatment of hyperhidrosis in cosmetology are used:
+For the treatment of hyperhidrosis in cosmetology the following are used:

-• injections of Botox and preparations based on it;
+• injections of Botox and drugs based on it;

-• sympathectomy - surgical excision of nerves (a global solution to the problem).
+• sympathectomy – surgical excision of nerves (global solution to the problem).

-The cosmetologist will help you choose the most suitable treatment.
-A specialist should be chosen with experience and the availability of all certificates that allow him to work in the medical field.
+A cosmetologist will help you choose the most appropriate treatment.
+A specialist should be selected with experience and all certificates that allow him to work in the medical field.
 This will help avoid more serious health problems.

-If hyperhidrosis is not caused by pathological changes, to eliminate the problem, it is enough to slightly change the lifestyle and follow it regularly as a preventive measure against sweating in the future.
-What can be done:
+If hyperhidrosis is not caused by pathological changes, to eliminate the problem it is enough to slightly change your lifestyle and follow it regularly as a preventive measure against sweating in the future.
+What you can do:

-1. Ventilate the sleeping area regularly.
+1. Regularly ventilate the sleeping area.
 The air temperature in the bedroom should not exceed 19 degrees.

-2. Refuse to use artificial materials in clothes and bedding.
+2. Refuse to use artificial materials in clothing and bedding.

-3. You should stop smoking and drinking alcohol - even a small amount can provoke night sweats.
+3. You should stop smoking and drinking alcohol - even a small amount can cause night sweats.

-4. Do not burden the body with excessive loads at work or in the gym.
+4. Do not burden your body with excessive stress at work or in the gym.
 It is worth leading a moderate lifestyle.

 5. Regularly undergo medical examinations with all specialized doctors.

-7. If you are concerned about excess weight, you should take measures to reduce it and bring the body into shape.
+7. If you are concerned about excess weight, you should take measures to reduce it and get your body in shape.

-8. Give up junk food in favor of healthy foods.
+8. Refuse junk food in favor of healthy foods.

 9. Moderate sports and contrast showers are good healers.